01100100/blog/content/posts/sotm.md

 ![The Polish Gravel Gang](/images/unicorn.jpeg)

-## The Food
+## The Food 🍲

 A few people asked me how I would eat on the road.

-A key to long distance cycling is fueling the body with enough calories to sustain the effort your putting out.
-If you don't you might find yourself in a unlucky situation called "bonking".
+A key to long-distance cycling is fueling your body with enough calories to sustain the effort you're putting out.
+If you don’t, you might find yourself in an unfortunate situation called "bonking"[^bonk].

-I like to take things like Bananas, Musil bars, Crossiants and have a adocate stash in my top tube bag.
-I will eat these regularly while riding to keep my energy levels up.
+I like to take things like Bananas, muesli bars, croissants with me and keep many stashed in my top tube bag.
+I eat these regularly while riding to maintain my energy levels.
+You can't eat too much on a long ride, so keep snacking!

 In Poland, you find "Sklep Polski" everywhere, which are small local shops selling everything you need and can resupply.
 The owners were always nice and refilled my water bottles.
-I also wanted to taste some traditional Polish food, so I stopped at a couple of restaurants along the way and had some great pierogi.
+I also wanted to taste some traditional Polish food, so I stopped at a couple of restaurants along the way and enjoyed some delicious pierogi.

 ![Yet another Sklep Polski](/images/sklep.jpg)

 Since it was so hot, I needed to drink a lot of water on the ride, like 6 litres a day.
-However it was never a problem to find clean water on route.
+However it was never a problem to find clean water en route.
 I took some isotonic tablets with me to stay hydrated.

-## Key Takeaways for Long-Distance Cycling in 2024
+## Takeaways for Long-Distance Cycling 📝

-* Bike Fit: Ensure your bike fits you well.
+* **Bike Fit**: Ensure your bike fits you well.
 Small adjustments can make a huge difference in comfort and performance.
-* Hydration and Nutrition: Plan your food and water intake meticulously.
-Staying hydrated and fueled is crucial for maintaining energy levels.
+* **Fueling**: Eat, eat, eat!
+Keep your energy levels up by eating regularly.
+Stock up regularly on the road and always have some snacks on hand.
+Stay hydrated!
-* Gear: Invest in quality gear that prioritizes comfort and efficiency.
-Aero bars, padded shorts, and proper tires can significantly enhance your ride.
+* **Gear**: Invest in gear that works for you and prioritizes comfort and efficiency.
+Tight fitting clothing and good tires can significantly enhance your ride.
-* Route Planning: Use tools like Komoot to plan your route in detail.
-Knowing the terrain and expected weather conditions helps in better preparation.
+* **Route Planning**: Use tools like Komoot to plan your route.
+Knowing the terrain and expected weather conditions helps you prepare better.

-## Conclusion
+## Conclusion 🏁

 State of the Map 2024 was fantastic!
 I had a great time and learned a lot, which could fill another blog post.